Skip to content

-Northern Ireland is filled with my amazing attractions but one that is very unique and considered as one of the most dramatic cliffs walks in Europe is ‘The Gobbins’.
-It is a spectacular cliff path located in Islandmagee, County Antrim along the Causeway Coastal Route.
+Northern Ireland is filled with amazing attractions, but one unique and considered one of Europe’s most dramatic cliff walks is ‘The Gobbins’.
+It is a spectacular cliff path along the Causeway Coastal Route in Islandmagee, County Antrim.

-The Gobbins has just recently been reopened to visitors, seeing it stay open until the 3rd of November 2019.
-The popular attraction is one that will leave you awe-inspired.
-During a two hour guided tour, you’ll be treated to nature at its finest.
+The Gobbins recently reopened to visitors and will stay open until 3 November 2019.
+This popular attraction will leave you awe-inspired.
+During a two-hour guided tour, you’ll be treated to nature at its finest.

 The Gobbins experience takes you along a striking cliff face, across breathtaking bridges and into hidden caves along the North Channel.

-Besides the incredible views you’ll encounter at The Gobbins, the attraction also has a fascinating story worth diving deeper into.
+Besides the incredible views you’ll encounter at The Gobbins, the attraction also has a fascinating story worth exploring.
 So let’s get started!

 History of the Gobbins

-At the young age of 22, the talent engineer was already developing tunnels and bridges along the coast at Bray Head.
-This was considered as one of the most challenging sections in all of Ireland.
+At 22, the talented engineer was already developing tunnels and bridges along the coast at Bray Head, considered one of the most challenging sections in Ireland.
 Berkeley Dean Wise then became the Chief Engineer of the Belfast and County Down Railway.

-Not only was he designing railway lines, but Wise designed numerous other projects from stations, promenades, and hotels.
+He was designing railway lines, and Wise designed numerous other projects from stations, promenades, and hotels.

-During this time and many experiences in his career, Wise developed the skills needed to create one of his biggest achievement ever.
-This was, of course, the Gobbins cliff path, 25 years later.
+During this time and many other experiences in his career, Wise developed the skills needed to create one of his biggest achievements.
+This was, of course, the Gobbins cliff path 25 years later.

 Creation of a Masterpiece

-The Gobbins path was considered one of his engineering masterpieces due to its unique and challenging aspects that made him known throughout Europe.
-At the time he was still working with the Belfast and Northern Counties Railway Company.
+The Gobbin Path was considered one of his engineering masterpieces due to its unique and challenging aspects, which made him known throughout Europe.
+At the time, he was still working with the Belfast and Northern Counties Railway Company.

-The company had a high interest in Northern Irish tourism.
-This was thanks to the work of Edward John Cotton.
-He was one of the youngest railway managers in Ireland and Britain.
+The company was highly interested in Northern Irish tourism, thanks to the work of Edward John Cotton, one of the youngest railway managers in Ireland and Britain.

-Cotton helped to create train excursions for every occasion and made 3rd class tickets available from all stations.
-With this came the possibility of travel and day trips for thousands of people in Northern Ireland.
+Cotton helped to create train excursions for every occasion and made 3rd-class tickets available from all stations.
+This made travel and day trips possible for thousands of people in Northern Ireland.

-Wise developed on the tourism endeavours started by Cotton, by looking into creating exciting and innovated paid attractions.
-The purpose of this was to encourage people to use the railway companies services.
+Wise developed the tourism endeavours started by Cotton by looking into creating exciting and innovative paid attractions.
+This was to encourage people to use the railway company’s services.

 The Gobbins Cliff Path